THE SUITOR

 “I can use this summer to make sure I’m rested and ready when the semester starts,” Anna said.

-Personally, Art believed interning at the court was a better way of preparing for law school.
+Art believed interning at the court was a better way of preparing for law school.
 Anna had already dropped hints that Columbia would be extremely stressful for her.

 Of course it would be stressful—it was law school.
 But if Anna could manage her anxiety, as she had this past year while finishing at Colgate, she’d be able to handle the rigors of Columbia.
-Art managed law school well enough in his day, and he hadn’t near Anna’s academic record or test scores.
+Art had managed law school well enough in his day, and he hadn’t near Anna’s academic record or test scores.

 “It’s a great opportunity, but I understand if you’re not up for it,” Art said.